evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 ## Infotainment

-### Navigation system
+### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

 ### Sound system

 One type of sound system is available for the XPENG G6 AWD Performance.

-With the , you get 18 speakers with a max system output of 1200 watts.
+- With the , you get 18 speakers with a max system output of 1200 watts.

 The model has 4 USB-C connections as standard.